 CAC filed an amicus brief on behalf of members of Congress, urging the Court to affirm the Ninth Circuit’s judgment.
-Our brief makes two key points.
-First, we argue that the plain text of Section 1981 does not require a showing of but-for causation.
-We contend that Comcast is wrong to assert that Section 1981 is subject to a “default rule” that requires such a showing.
-To be sure, the Court has recognized that statutes containing causal phrases like “because of” or “results from” generally require a showing of but-for causation absent an indication to the contrary, but Section 1981 contains no such causal language.
+Our brief made two key points.
+First, we argued that the plain text of Section 1981 did not require a showing of but-for causation.
+We contended that Comcast was wrong to assert that Section 1981 was subject to a “default rule” that required such a showing.
+To be sure, the Court had recognized that statutes containing causal phrases like “because of” or “results from” generally require a showing of but-for causation absent an indication to the contrary, but Section 1981 contains no such causal language.
 Instead, Section 1981’s plain text guarantees all persons “the same” right to make contracts, and any racial discrimination that infects the contract-formation process necessarily deprives those involved of that right, even if the outcome of the contract negotiations remains the same.

 September 30, 2019